wso2/docs-choreo-dev/en/docs/insights/derive-insights.md

 You can configure alerts for each environment within your organization.
 You can configure and add new, modify, or delete alerts per API.
 Optionally, you can specify a list of emails for each alert configuration.

-Alerts are subject to a suppression policy to ensure you do not receive duplicate alert notifications.
-For each alert you configure, there is a 10-minute suppression window applied by default.
-The suppression interval is not configurable at present.
-In addition, note that the suppression policy is applicable per alert configuration.
+Alerts are subject to a suppression policy to ensure that you do not receive duplicate alert notifications within a specific time interval.
+A 10-minute suppression window is applied by default, and it is not configurable at present.
+Note that the suppression policy is applicable per alert configuration.

 !!! info
     - The maximum number of alerts that can be configured is 20 for each organization, environment, and tenant combination.